garyq2/Word2VecApp/README.md

 Word2Vec
 ==============================

-API for interacting with GENSUM with interactive visualizations.
+API for interacting with a "gensim" Word2Vec model ran as a single page dasboard in "streamlit" to interact with.

 Project Organization
 ------------